julianjupiter/spring-mvc-session/README.md

 [INFO] Final Memory: 12M/157M
 [INFO] ------------------------------------------------------------------------
 ```
-After converting the project, import the ssame to Eclipse.
+After converting the project, import the same to Eclipse.